Hampton Hawes: Style and influence

 Hawes' playing style developed in the early 1950s.
-He included "figures used by Parker and [Bud] Powell (but he played with a cleaner articulation than Powell), some Oscar Peterson phrases, and later, some Bill Evans phrases[...], and an impressive locked-hands style in which the top notes always sang out clearly."
+He included "figures used by Parker and [Bud] Powell (but he played with a cleaner articulation than Powell), some Oscar Peterson phrases, and later, some Bill Evans phrases [...], and an impressive locked-hands style in which the top notes always sang out clearly."
 He also helped develop "the double-note blues figures and rhythmically compelling comping style that Horace Silver and others were to use in the mid-1950s."
 His technique featured "great facility with rapid runs and a versatile control of touch."

-Hawes influenced a great number of prominent pianists, including André Previn, Peterson, Horace Silver, Claude Williamson, Pete Jolly, and Toshiko Akiyoshi.
+Hawes was influenced by some jazz pianists, including Thelonious Monk and Bud Powell.
 Hawes' own influences came from a number of sources, including the gospel music and spirituals he heard in his father's church as a child, and the boogie-woogie piano of Earl Hines.
 Hawes also learned much from pianists Powell and Nat King Cole, among others.
-By Hawes' own account, however, his principal source of influence was his friend Charlie Parker.
+However, his principal source of influence was his friend Charlie Parker.